Formatting template variables

 Currency

-Format a number with a currency.
+to format a number with a currency.
 Defaults to USD.
+Example:

 {{ 40.5 | currency }}